VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Introduction

-We currently have 282 confirmed TESS exoplanets and 6119 TESS candidates\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}, accessed on December 16, 2022} that need to be studied.
+We currently have 323 confirmed TESS exoplanets and 6386 TESS candidates\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}, accessed on April 19, 2023} that need to be studied.
 By using the conventional method, i.e., a combination of transit and radial velocity to discover a new planet, it is very difficult to study this large number of candidates.
-There are so-called astrophysical false positives \citep{cameron2012astrophysical}, such as eclipsing binaries, blended eclipsing binaries, and planet-sized stars in binary systems, that can generate a transit-like signal.
+There are so-called astrophysical false positives \citep{2003ApJ...593L.125B,2012Natur.492...48C}, such as eclipsing binaries, blended eclipsing binaries, and planet-sized stars in binary systems, that can generate a transit-like signal.
 Many tools have been developed based on transit photometry to calculate their likelihood and probability of being planets or false positives.
-To rule out false positives, \texttt{BLENDER} \citep{torres2010modeling} was the first approach based on $\chi^2$ statistics on eclipsing binaries and blended eclipsing binaries. \texttt{VESPA} \citep{morton2015vespa} was another approach that used the MCMC sampling routine to fit the Kepler light curve and produced a false-positive probability based on the fit.
-Both \texttt{VESPA} and \texttt{BLENDER} can account for subsequent high-contrast imaging.
+To rule out false positives, \texttt{BLENDER} \citep{2005ApJ...619..558T} was the first approach based on $\chi^2$ statistics of eclipsing binaries and blended eclipsing binaries. \citet{2013PASP..125..889B} has presented various tests to rule out the possibility of blended eclipsing binaries.
+These methods include Photometric Centroid Shift, Difference Imaging and Pixel Correlation Images.
+In the first method the centroid shift is detected on the pixels correlated with transit signal and that shift is then used to estimate the location of the transit source.
+The second method uses the difference image of in- and out-of-transit pixel image to locate the transit source and the last method computes the degree to which the transit signal over time appears in each pixel.
+These methods make an assumption that the transit signal is solely created by the pixels under investigation (i.e., the mean flux from the TESS aperture mask pixels) and that there are no other sources of flux variation.
+However, when this assumption is violated, these techniques may introduce systematic errors.
+The nature of these errors may differ among the methods utilized.
+Thus, the presence of inconsistencies in the outcomes obtained from these techniques may indicate the existence of systematic error. \texttt{VESPA} \citep{2015ascl.soft03011M} was another approach that used the MCMC sampling routine to fit the Kepler light curve and produced a false-positive probability based on the fit.
+Both \texttt{VESPA} and \texttt{BLENDER} can include high-contrast imaging in their analysis.
 The framework was widely used to statistically validate exoplanets from Kepler as well as TESS.
-The another robust model \texttt{PASTIS} \citep{diaz2014pastis} which can take transit photometry data as well as high precision radial velocity measurements to validate the planet.
-Alternatively, \texttt{TRICERATOPS} \citep{giacalone2020triceratops} was specifically developed to take advantage of the unique features and requirements of the TESS mission.
-With a lower resolution than previous such missions, there is an even greater necessity to account for multiple star systems and scenarios like diluted transits.
+The another robust model \texttt{PASTIS} \citep{2014MNRAS.441..983D} which can take transit photometry data as well as high precision radial velocity measurements to validate the planet.
+Alternatively, \texttt{TRICERATOPS} \citep{2020ascl.soft02004G,2021AJ....161...24G} was specifically developed to take advantage of the unique features and requirements of the TESS mission.
+With a lower resolution than previous such missions, there may be a greater necessity to account for multiple star systems and scenarios like diluted transits.
 Such approaches can be used to validate new exoplanets in bulk without having radial velocity measurements.
-For our project, we made use of \texttt{VESPA} and \texttt{TRICERATOPS} as independent validation tools to calculate the FPP of selected candidates.
+For our project, we made use of \texttt{TRICERATOPS} as a validation tool to calculate the False Positive Probability (FPP) of selected candidates.